CSCMe/EuropaWarAnalyzer/README.md

 ## Bugs and limitations
+###Limitations
 * The analyzer will produce many errors when it can't find the flag or the name for a country.
 Just ignore it.

 * When the player country has fought no wars then it's name will be a TAG even if localisation is used.

 * The analyzer will only show country names and flags for vanilla countries that have participated in at least 1 war.

-* Colonial Nations that don't exist anymore won't have a localised name
+* Colonial Nations that got annexed won't have a localised name

+* The Personal Union casus belli is a bit funky (that's just how the game works)

+###Bugs

+* Please report any bugs you find

 ## Tools
 * Java 8
 * JavaFX